-As a homebuilder, we’ve been uniquely positioned over the last twenty-odd years to bear witness to the best and worst examples of how homeowners insurance can either make a family whole after a tragedy or leave them worse off than before.
+As a homebuilder, we’ve been uniquely positioned over the last twenty-odd years to bear witness to the best and worst examples of how homeowners’ insurance can make a family whole after a tragedy or leave them worse off than before.

 Thankfully, you do not have to be a tax expert to keep yourself — and your home — safe.
 You just need to follow a couple of rules when selecting a policy.

-Our goal with this post is to alert homeowners and future home buyers (like you) to the importance of properly insuring your home, and to hopefully help our readers avoid the pitfalls of underinsurance.
-Instead of spouting off a long list of best practices for choosing a policy, we’re going to focus on a couple of key issues that are specific to repairing and rebuilding your home following a claim.
+Our goal with this post is to alert homeowners and future home buyers (like you) to the importance of properly insuring your home and hopefully help our readers avoid the pitfalls of underinsurance.
+Instead of spouting off a long list of best practices for choosing a policy, we’re going to focus on a couple of key home insurance tips that are specific to repairing and rebuilding your home following a claim.

 Replacement Cost Value vs. Actual Cash Value: Know the Difference